CS5520FeinbergFall2023/group-project-group-5/README.md

     - Get channels of pixels in the image.
 For this case, Channel.RED, Channel.GREEN and Channel.BLUE

 - public MyImage compress(Compressor compressor, float ratio)
-    - Compress the image by calling compress on the value array of red channel, green channel and blue channel of the image first, and then call decompress on them and truncate the result to make sure the result image is of the same size as the original one.
+    - Compress the image by calling compress on the 3D value array of red channel, green channel and blue channel of the image first, and then call decompress on them and truncate the result to make sure the result image is of the same size as the original one (remove the paddings).

 - public MyImage[] split(float percentage, Axis axis) throws IllegalArgumentException
     - Split the images to 2 images according to the given percentage by calculating the size(round to the nearest integer) of the two parts and traversing the original image.
 The result will always be a MyImage[2] and if the side length of one part is 0, it will be put as a null.